 Ever since my three year old begged me for a Knight In Shining Armor Birthday Party this past summer, both my boys have been obsessed with playing knights, fighting dragons, and building castles.
 Knights of old certainly are exciting to read about and make believe.
-There’s also so many ways to include knights in our crafts and homeschooling activities!
+There are also so many ways to include knights in our crafts and homeschooling activities!
 One way is to create a coat of arms!

 Short History of the Coat of Arms

-A Coat of Arms was the image, icon or “herald” of each family back in medieval times.
+A Coat of Arms was the image, icon, or “herald” of each family back in medieval times.
 Families would choose symbols and colors that held certain meanings for their history and reputation, and these would appear on their clothing, banners, shields, crests, and other important objects.